-PROCEDURE: The faculty of record for each course will upload the syllabus, assignments, rubrics, and grades into the LMS course shell each semester.
+PROCEDURE: The faculty of record for each course will upload the syllabus, assignments, and grades into the LMS course shell each semester.
 All course faculty are required to use the same syllabus.
-The CLOs are automatically pre-loaded into the course shell from the curricular mapping tool (CMI); the course faculty of record is responsible for ensuring CLO accuracy in the course each semester.
-CLOs will be changed in CMI only with the appropriate documentation from the Curriculum Committee.
+The CLOs are automatically pre-loaded into the course shell from the learning outcomes repository; the course faculty of record is responsible for ensuring CLO accuracy in the course each semester.
+CLOs will be changed only with the appropriate documentation from the Curriculum Committee.